jsk-ros-pkg/jsk_3rdparty/m5stack_ros/README.md

   - Launch ROS program.
 For detail, please see [Devices](https://github.com/jsk-ros-pkg/jsk_3rdparty/tree/master/m5stack_ros#devices) section.

+    First, it is recommended that you use the `SimplePublisher` firmware.
+You can verify that the environment has been built correctly without sensors.

     - For USB, (USB serial seems to be max 57600 baud rate)

       ```bash